arcus-azure/arcus/community/blog/2021-07 The power of Arcus secret store/README.md

 Let's look at the advantages of using our Arcus secret store.

+## Designed for security

+While [.NET's configuration](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/) approach feels very similar, it does not make an explicit distinction between **configuration** and **secrets**.

+Many vulnerabilities get introduced when secrets are seen as data and are included in logs, for example.
+Leakage of sensitive information is a real risk in this case.
+Or when expired secrets don't get transient handling upon retrieval.

+**With Arcus secret store, you are making secrets a first-class citizen in .NET Core** to ensure they are handled accordingly.

+We make sure that all the secret providers are registered in a central place and are being contacted via the secret store.
+This is much safer and easier to maintain since it is easy to get an overview of the various secret sources that the application depends on.

+Lastly, there is a lot less work for end-users since they no longer have to write multiple service integrations themselves, scattered across the application, but instead rely on a variety of sources.

+We also provide [security events](https://security.arcus-azure.net/features/secret-store/#include-security-auditing) to our secret store to make sure that malicious activity can be detected more easily.
+These events are written every time the secret store is queried.

+With all the secret functionality in one place, you're not only making your application more secure but decreasing the maintenance effort.

 ## Caching

 A feature that makes the secret store unique, is caching.
 This allows the secret providers to not hit service limitations based on your usage pattern and improve performance.